alex-nicat/ietf-dprive-phase2-requirements/draft-lmo-dprive-phase2-requirements.md

 * Provisioning impacts - operators and vendors say implementation must be zero-provisioning.
 What does that mean and how should that be articulated as a requirement?
 * Signaling: Provide some method to signal not just binary support DoT / do not support to allow for certain QTYPES or whatever to use DoT while others may not (e.g. an auth server may want to say in high load that some low risk or low priority queries fallback to unencrypted comms).
 Is this signaling or negotiation?
 Perhaps the requirement is ultimately about "Load Shedding" or "Load Management".
 * Trust anchor/authority: Should this depend only on the DNS, such as DANE, or Certification Authorities?
 See discussion at https://github.com/alex-nicat/ietf-dprive-phase2-requirements/issues/13
+* Rather than say DNS privacy methods should we specifically say no ECS (or not fine-grained ECS), and to do QNAME minimization?
+* There is a new signaling draft at https://tools.ietf.org/html/draft-levine-dprive-signal-00 and a prior one at https://tools.ietf.org/html/draft-bortzmeyer-dprive-step-2-05 - are these informative for our requirements?
+* Is signaling good and/or necessary.

 ## Prioritization of Requirements